carteras/IT-CBR/flipped_material/arduino_cpp/000_programming_fundamentals/arrays.md

 |--|--|--|--|--|
 |0|0|0|0|0|

-he number of values between braces {} shall not be greater than the number of elements in the array.
+The number of values between braces {} shall not be greater than the number of elements in the array.
 For example, in the example above, foo was declared having 5 elements (as specified by the number enclosed in square brackets, []), and the braces {} contained exactly 5 values, one for each element.
 If declared with less, the remaining elements are set to their default values (which for fundamental types, means they are filled with zeroes).
 For example:

 ```cpp
 int bar [5] = { 10, 20, 30 };